 - You must be willing to spend an ample amount of time with the foster animal(s) so that they receive the attention and care they need.

 - All animals in your home must have up-to-date rabies & vaccinations.
-All animals in the home must be disclosed to LMAS before fostering.
+All animals in the home must be disclosed to LMAS before fostering a shelter pet.
 If you are a Jefferson County resident, they must also be spayed/neutered.

 What types of animals need foster care?

 - Kittens and puppies too young to be in the shelter

 - Animals recovering from illness, injury or surgery